 How wonderful Greek cuisine is…

-* BIOLEA is a Cretan company (from Chania) that produces and exports amazing extra virgin olive oil scented with lemon or bitter orange.
-It’s the equivalent to… ‘oil scented with truffles’ the Italians have – they use truffles, we use bitter orange!
+* BIOLEA is a Cretan company (from Chania) that produces and exports amazing extra virgin olive oil scented with lemon or Seville orange.
+It’s the equivalent to… ‘oil scented with truffles’ the Italians have – they use truffles, we use this sour and bitter orange, the Seville orange which loves the greek climate!
 It goes without saying that this oil is added raw and at the end of all the cooking.